Aidan-Walsh/Picture_Resize/README.md

 and "200" specifies the height that the picture will be reduced by (in pixels).
     - "java-algs4 SeamCarver picture.png 100 200"

-A new, resized picture should appear on your computer!
+A new, resized picture should appear on your computer, as well as the dimensions of the old and new image, and the total resizing time!